imagineLife/big-site/content/mongo/core-aggregations/unwind.md

 ## Can be helpful for grouping on array entries

 Grouping movies based on year AND genres is complex.
-Array order matters.
+Array item order matters.

 ### Example